NethServer/docs/administrator-manual/en/base_system.rst

 =======

-The :guilabel:`Network` page configures how the server is connected to the local network (LAN) or other ones (i.e. Internet).
+The :guilabel:`Network` page configures how the server is connected to the local network (LAN) and/or other networks (i.e. Internet).

-If the server has firewall and gateway functionality, it will handle extra networks with special function like DMZ (DeMilitarized Zone) and guests network.
+If the server has firewall and gateway functionality, it will handle extra networks with special functions like DMZ (DeMilitarized Zone) and guests network.

 |product| supports an unlimited number of network interfaces.